Jay Perez is a Top Columbus Family Law Attorney

 - Post Decree Matters

-Columbus Divorce Attorney
+Columbus Divorce Lawyer

-- Either party had a husband or wife living at the time of the marriage from which the divorce is sought
+- Either party had a husband or wife living at the time of the marriage from which the divorce is sought.

 - Willful absence of the adverse party for one year;